 We are living in a matrix.

-No, because David won't acknowledge God.
+No, because David Ike won't acknowledge God.

 No, he won't.

-So he'll never be a son of man.
+And that's his greatest mistake, so he'll never be a son of man.

 He'll never follow Jesus.

-And you'd say that Jesus is part of a hypostatic Godhead.
+And if he even were, he'd be enormous and he'd say that Jesus is part of a hypostatic godhead.

 Right.

-And I think Jesus, I'm certain, when you read Tolstoy's redaction of the Gospels, right down to what Jesus actually said, as opposed to what people say about him, probably a long time after his death, that Jesus would repudiate the idea that he needs to be prayed to in a special way as a special God.
+And I think Jesus, I'm certain, when you read Tolstoy's redaction of the Gospels, right down to what Jesus actually said, as opposed to what people say about him, probably a long time after his death, that Jesus would repudiate the idea that he needs to be prayed to in a special way, as a special God.

 Yeah, Jesus.